 Much less commonly, swollen lymph nodes can also indicate a malignancy, or cancer, including:

 Certain risk factors make a person more likely to have a malignant lymph problem, such as lymphoma.
-These include:
+These include being aged 40 years or older and being assigned male at birth.

 People with a malignant lymph node may notice that the node feels hard or rubbery.
-They may also experience systemic symptoms, such as fever, night sweats, and unexplained weight loss.
+It may also feel fixed to the skin.
+They may also experience systemic symptoms, such as:

 Swelling in the groin lymph nodes

-In many cases, swelling reduces and then disappears within 2 to 3 weeks once the body has successfully fought the infection.
+In many cases, swelling reduces and then disappears within 1–2 weeks once the body has successfully fought the infection.
 If the problem persists for longer than a couple of weeks, it might warrant a visit to the doctor.

-- a lymph node that feels hard or rubbery to the touch
+- feel hard or rubbery to the touch

 - a node that is an inch or more in diameter

-Imaging tests can help a doctor look closely at the lymph nodes and the surrounding structures of the body.
-Imaging tests include:
+Imaging tests, such as a CT scan, can help a doctor look closely at the lymph nodes and the surrounding structures of the body.

 Lymph node swelling will usually disappear once the infection clears.
-The swelling may also go away when the person takes prescribed medications, such as antibiotics or antivirals.
+The swelling may also go down when the person takes prescribed medications,

 Doctors may prescribe anti-inflammatory medication if a person has tissue swelling.